henspace/text2lesson-docs/docs/about.md

 Styling for MathML, if not supported by the browser, has been made possible using a modified version of [mathml.css](https://github.com/fred-wang/mathml.css).

-Please note that any acknowledgment does not mean that the acknowledged creators endorse _Text2Lesson_ or the use of their work in any way.
+Please note that any acknowledgment does not mean that the acknowledged creators endorse _RapidQandA_ or the use of their work in any way.